Magical Circle Guru Guru: Main characters

 Bado is Nike's father.
+He had always wished to be a Hero, but due to the lack of any great evil to fight against, he had to give up on his dream.
+However, he made his son undergo hard training as a child in hopes that one day a great evil would arise and Nike could fight it.
 He received a critical hit in the form of a punch the first time he held the infant Nike.
-After that he trained Nike to be a Hero.
+After that, he trained Nike to be a Hero.
 Right before he departs for Kodai Castle, Nike offers him his old helmet.
 The helmet is cracked, but Nike suggests he will wear it by tilting it to the side.
 Bado kicks Nike into the air and keeps the helmet on, saying that he looks like a gang leader.